 Off-campus, the VPN (virtual private network) securely connects you to campus resources on the university network.

-Visit or call the ITS Help Desk for almost any computer question, 512-475-9400, and we can help solve your problems.
+Visit or call the UT Service Desk for almost any computer question, 512-475-9400, and we can help solve your problems.
 The Campus Computer Store has a repair service, if your computer needs a tune-up or other repairs.